wickman/pystachio/README.md

-The schema that we defined as a Python class structure is applied recursively to the dictionary.
-In fact, we can even type check the
+The schema that we defined as a Python class structure is applied to the dictionary.
+We can use this schema to type-check the dictionary:
-dictionary:

     >>> tsk.check()
     TypeCheck(FAILED): Task[processes] failed: Element in ProcessList failed check: Process[name] is required.